 Although some kinds of relays support both DC and AC devices, We highly recommend you to use a DC device (≤24V) for testing.

-Relay has two groups of pins: low voltage group and high voltage group.
+Relay has two groups of pins: input (low voltage) group and output (high voltage) group.

-- Pins in the low voltage group are connected to Arduino, including three pins:
+- Pins in the input group are connected to Arduino, including three pins:

-- VCC pin needs to be connected to VCC (5V)
+- DC+ pin: needs to be connected to VCC (5V)

-- Pins in the high voltage group are connected to high voltage a device, including three pins (usually in screw terminal):
+- Pins in the output group are connected to the high voltage device, including three pins (usually in screw terminal):

 - We use only COM pin and NO pin if we use normally open mode.